78Alpha/AZNG_Projects/README.md

-# AZNG_Projects
+# AZNG_Projects (Beta)
 A repository of tools used at Local FCs, built by the same associates that work in them.
+These are the Beta releases and may have Critical bugs that can impact work; Only use in a controlled environment or where error is not a problem.

 ## Layout